 We all love our pets.
 Understandably, that means taking them with us everywhere – even camping.
-The problem is, not everyone loves your dog the way you do, especially when your beloved pooch is howling at the twilight and keeping everyone awake within a 3-mile radius.
+The problem is, not everyone loves your dog the way you do.
 With a little refresher in your campsite pet etiquette, your tent neighbors won’t have anything to complain about, and you’ll enjoy some quality time with your pet.

 Legal vs. Logical

 Let’s start with the big one: leashes.
 Does every dog need to remain on a leash everywhere you go?
 According to the U.S. Forest Service, no. The rule is really pretty simple, and breaks down into two parts.

 Leashes are not required when you’re tent camping outside a campground.
 However, there is a catch.
 Your dog must be “under control at all times.”
 Under control means your dog will come when called.